amo-tech-ai/amoaico/docs/09-db-schema.md

-# 🗄️ Database Schema & Setup Plan: AMO AI Agency Platform
+# 🗄️ Database Schema & Setup Plan: Sunai Agency Platform

 **Document Status:** Published - 2024-08-19
 **Author:** Senior Full-Stack Architect
-**Goal:** To define a production-ready PostgreSQL schema for the AMO AI agency website.
+**Goal:** To define a production-ready PostgreSQL schema for the Sunai agency website.
 This schema is designed to support user authentication and the core "AI Brief Wizard" feature for client project scoping and lead capture.

 ---